burstack/skyfarms/README.md

 ## Installing

-+Import Repository, Code away
++Import Repository, create a local branch , Code away

 ## Tests
-Testing and Debugging has to be done before last push to repository
+Testing and Debugging has to be done on forked branches before last push to master repository

 ## Deployment
 Deployment to the live server will be executed by one of out team members